stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 #### Stride

-After creating or editing a script, you must manually reload the assemblies by clicking **Reload assemblies** in the Game Studio toolbar.
+After you create a script, you may have to reload the assemblies manually.
+To do this, click **Reload assemblies** in the Game Studio toolbar.

 ![Reload assemblies](../platforms/media/reload-assemblies.png)